SixdegreeLab/MasteringChainAnalytics/en/ch24/ch24-explanation-of-account-abstraction.md

 ![](img/event-AccountDeployed.png)

-Then it starts to execute the Validate operation, but this operation is not designed with too much information, so let's not consider it for now.
+It then begins to execute the Validate operation, but this operation is not designed with too much information, so let's not consider it for now.

 Finally, the EntryPoint will call the smart wallet contract to execute some tasks, such as transfers, interacting with dex, staking, etc.